GauravBasnet00/Tic-Tac-Toe/README.md

 Operation :

-This game was developed with version 3 of python :
+This game was developed with version 3 of python.

-To play  the game at first install python .
+To play  the game at first install python3 .
 Then there are two ways to run the game.
 1. By double clicking on the .py file .
 2. By using termingal to run the file .